 Kate Tarrant, Ed.D.
 M.P.A. is the Director of Research and Evaluation for the New York Early Childhood Professional Development Institute.
-She has worked as an independent early childhood research and policy consultant with numerous national, state, and local organizations, such as the BUILD Initiative, the Foundation for Child Development, the New York State’s Early Childhood Advisory Council, AIR, and other national, state, and local organizations.
+She has worked as an independent early childhood research and policy consultant with numerous national, state, and local organizations, such as the BUILD Initiative, the Foundation for Child Development, the New York State’s Early Childhood Advisory Council, the New York City Administration for Children's Services.
 She co-authored a book on the early care and education workforce, co-edited a volume on early childhood transitions and alignment, and written numerous book chapters, reports, and journal articles.
 Her work focuses on comprehensive early childhood systems, workforce development, and quality improvement policy.
 Tarrant earned a doctorate in education from Teachers College, Columbia University and an M.P.A. from Columbia University's School of International and Public Affairs.

 Helen Frazier has worked in early childhood education as a preschool and kindergarten teacher, a special educator, a consultant and a coach since 1998.
 She received her Master’s Degree in Early Childhood Special Education from Bank Street College of Education.
 Most recently, Helen has worked as a Master Teacher at SCO FirstStepNYC, the birth-to-five demonstration site for the Early Childhood Leadership Institute.
 Helen joined the Institute in February 2015.
 Her work has focused on collaborating with the Division of Early Childhood Education to design content, train trainers, and lead coaching for of the PreKforAll professional learning lane: Using Data to Inform Instruction.
 Helen supervises Institute coaches and coordinates the Gender, Sexuality, and the Family workshops.
 She also manages a team of Pre-K assessment specialists who provide technical assistance and professional development on authentic assessment.

 Louisa Higgins is the coordinator for New York Works for Children (NYWFC), the state's integrated professional development system for the early childhood and school age workforce, which houses The Aspire Registry.
 Louisa began her career as a teacher in a Head Start program and went on to work as a mental health consultant in pre-k classrooms before transitioning into policy support and systems building.
 She holds a B.S. in Child Development from Vanderbilt University, Peabody College and a M.A, from Columbia University.